Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Abstract

 \section{Abstract}

-Visual Question-Answering (VQA) has become a key use-case in several applications to aid user experience, particularly after Vision-Language Models (VLMs) achieving good results in zero-shot inference.
-But evaluating different VLMs for an application requirement using a standardized framework in practical settings is still challenging.
-This paper introduces a comprehensive framework for evaluating VLMs tailored to VQA tasks in practical settings.
-We present a novel dataset derived from established VQA benchmarks, annotated with task types, application domains, and knowledge types, three key practical aspects on which tasks can vary.
+Visual Question-Answering (VQA) has become key to user experience, particularly after improved generalization capabilities of Vision-Language Models (VLMs).
+But evaluating VLMs for an application requirement using a standardized framework in practical settings is still challenging.
+This paper aims to solve that using an end-to-end framework.
+We present \texttt{VQA360} -- a novel dataset derived from established VQA benchmarks, annotated with task types, application domains, and knowledge types, for a comprehensive evaluation.
 We also introduce \texttt{GoEval}, a multimodal evaluation metric developed using GPT-4o, achieving a correlation factor of 56.71\% with human judgments.
-Our experiments with ten state-of-the-art VLMs reveals that no single model excelling universally, making appropriate selection a key design decision.
-Proprietary models such as Gemini-1.5-Pro and GPT-4o-mini generally outperform others, though open-source models like InternVL-2-8B and CogVLM-2-Llama-3-19B demonstrate competitive strengths in specific contexts, while providing additional advantages.
-This study guides the selection of VLMs based on specific task requirements and resource constraints, and can also be extended to other vision-language tasks\footnote{Code and dataset can be found at the following link: \href{https://github.com/neelabhsinha/vlm-selection-tasks-domains-knowledge-type}{https://github.com/neelabhsinha/vlm-selection-tasks-domains-knowledge-type}.}.
+Our experiments with state-of-the-art VLMs reveal that no single model excels universally, thus, making a right choice a key design decision.
+Proprietary models such as Gemini-1.5-Pro and GPT-4o-mini generally outperform others, but open-source models like InternVL-2-8B and CogVLM-2-Llama-3-19B also demonstrate competitive strengths, while providing additional advantages.
+Our framework can also be extended to other tasks\footnote{Code and dataset can be found in the following link: \href{https://github.com/neelabhsinha/vlm-selection-tasks-domains-knowledge-type}{https://github.com/neelabhsinha/vlm-selection-tasks-domains-knowledge-type}.}.